UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session02.rst

 .. nextslide::

-You've make a *clone* of your fork to your own computer, which means that **your fork** in github is the *origin*:
+The next step is to make a *clone* of your fork on your own computer, which means that **your fork** in github is the *origin*:

 .. figure:: /_static/remotes_clone.png